Our processes are sustainable due to our commitment to the environment.

 Circular Economy

-The dumpsare man-made deposits of sterile material mixed with low-grade minerals which as a whole were not economically feasible to process at the time with conventional methods in the past operation of Michilla.
-The company applies an innovative technology called ore sorting, in which optical sensors identify the rocks that contain copper, separating them from the ones that don’t ( sterile material).
-This generates a pre-concentrate product that is the basis of the leaching process in the Michilla mine site.
+Dumps in the site are deposits resulting from the historical accumulation of sterile material mixed with low-grade minerals which were not economically feasible to process at the time with conventional methods.
+The company applies innovative automated selective classification of minerals, known as ore sorting, process in which optical sensors identify particles with material remains and separate them from the sterile one generating a pre-concentrate product that is the basis of the leaching process in the Michilla mine site.
+With this innovative method we can create a pre-concentrated product which directly feeds the leaching process at the Michilla mining site, optimizing resources and promoting sustainable mining practices.

 Filtered tailings